An article from Sam Whited did the rounds on Hacker News recently,

 Gmail was the first to go.
-The delete nothing, tag & archive system for dealing with email that Gmail preaches is useful for digital hoarders, I suppose.
-But it’s a gold mine for Google as the more data they have on you, the better.
+Delete nothing, as Gmail preaches may useful for digital hoarders, but it’s a data gold mine for Google as the more they have on you, the most profitable you are to advertisers.
 You should own your digital identity, certainly you should own the primary means of communication online - email.
 I have been a happy customer of Fastmail, a paid IMAP host.
 I never used more than one tag per email anyway, so moving back to a folder system suited me easily.

 My calendar and contacts are stored and synced with iCloud.
 As an iOS/OS X user, I’m predisposed to be comfortable trusting Apple with my data, (NSA Prism concerns accepted), given that in general Apple just want to sell me expensive bits of hardware, rather than auction off my personal data to the highest bidder.
 Mozilla lost its way a long time ago, and I’m happy with dumping Chrome in favour of Safari, replacing Google search with DuckDuckGo.
-For ease of use within Safari, I’ve set DuckDuckGo as my primary search engine using the Safari Omnikey extension.
-Further stop the tracking with Disconnect.
+Further defence against the Dark Arts require Safari Extensions such as Privacy Badger or disconnect.me.

 When Google Reader was taken out back with a shotgun, plenty of services popped up to fill the gap.
-My personal preference is Feedbin.
-Despite some teething troubles, the site has improved greatly over the last month and is now a really impressive service.
+My personal preference is Feedbin, which works with iOS apps such as Reeder.

 Social Networking?
 I’ve never used Google+ but then again, who does?
 Back before Christmas I deleted my Facebook account.
-Partly this is an attempt to Simplify life, and partly because I have no interest in the baby photos from people I went to school with over a decade ago.
+Partly this is an attempt to Simplify life, but mostly because I have no interest in the baby photos from people I went to school with over a decade ago.
 I use Twitter, because despite the best intentions of the app.net guys- it’s just not catching on.
 The great joy of Twitter is that it has such a wide spectrum of users, not just techie & data liberation types.
-Until app.net appeals to the comedians, musicians, journalists, Gleeks and Beliebers it won’t have mass market appeal, and thus the diverse interesting users.
+Until app.net appeals to the comedians, musicians, journalists, and not just techies it won’t have mass market appeal, and thus the diverse interesting users.

-In my line of work, I don’t really have a great need for Office Software, so I didn’t feel the loss of Google Docs deeply.
-As most of my writing is for pleasure, iA Writer more than covers my needs.
-For the very rare occasions I need to open an Excel document I fall back on Microsoft’s Office Web Apps.
-I have recently been testing out Apple’s iWork for iCloud Beta, which is proving very effective.
-When it launches for everyone in the fall, it will certainly fill my needs.
+Google Docs: As most of my writing is for pleasure, Byword more than covers my needs, and in my line of work, I don’t really have a great need for Office software.
+For the very rare occasions I need to open an Excel document I fall back on Microsoft’s Office Web Apps, however Apple’s iWork for iCloud Beta, is proving very effective and certainly fill my needs.

 Blogging: Don’t use Blogger.
 No one should.
-Wordpress, Tumblr, Scriptogr.am, pick your poison- frankly anything is better than Blogger.
-Personally I’m running a Jekyll blog using GitHub Pages, but Git isn’t the easiest of products to use.
-Benefits include all my posts being simply markdown text files, so if GitHub suddenly decided they didn’t want to fund the hosting of my site anymore, (perfectly justifiably), I can simply chuck it all through Jekyll and put it on S3.
+Wordpress, Tumblr, Scriptogr.am are viable options, and frankly anything is better than Blogger.
+Personally I’m running a Jekyll blog using GitHub Pages, but one accepts that Git isn’t the easiest of products to use.
+As all my posts are simply markdown text files, if GitHub suddenly decided they didn’t want to fund the hosting of my site anymore, (perfectly justifiably), I can simply chuck it all through Jekyll and put it on S3.

-Photos: I was a heavy user of Flickr, a browse of my account would reveal every holiday I’d taken.
-A pictorial of my life from School, to college, university, graduation, punctuated with photos of friends and parties.
+Photos: I was a heavy Flickr user, my account would reveal every holiday I’d taken, and a full history of my life from School, to college, university, graduation, punctuated with photos of friends and parties.
 You could watch girlfriends come and go, the arrival and eventual departure of some ill-advised haircuts, and hopefully observe an improvement in photographic skill.
-But then I stopped wanting, (needing), to share my life with strangers, and the account is now mostly dormant.
+But I stopped wanting, (needing), to share my life with strangers, and the account is now mostly dormant.